gdenes355/flicker_metric_ted/README.md

 ## Examples
 For example usage, please see the `demo` folder.

+## Python implementation
+There is a Python reference implementation available in [reference_impl_py.ipynb](reference_impl_py.ipynb).
+This is a translation of the original Matlab code, and is expected to yield similar answers to the original Matlab implementation.
+Results in the paper are based on Matlab.

 ## Dataset
 This flicker stimuli dataset is reproduced from https://github.com/gdenes355/flicker_metric_hvei.
 Details on its collection can be found in the original paper (pre-print: https://www.cl.cam.ac.uk/~gd355/publications/hvei20_paper_comp.pdf).
 For completeness, we reproduce the dataset desciption here as well.